skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 ## Conclusion

-Rust is a real pleasure to use for web development, and I thoroughly recommend it.
+Rust is a real pleasure to use for web development, and I thoroughly recommend to give it a try.
 It is so versatile that, without a doubt, it's the last programming language I learned.
 Ever.

 It's a long journey to become effective, but totally worth it, and even if you don't use it every day, you'll for sure become a better programmer by learning it and, if lost, rediscover the joy of programming 🤗